Marian1309/i18n-next/README.md

 - **IntelliSense**: Auto-completion shows exactly which variables each translation needs
 - **Compile-time Validation**: Catches missing or incorrect variables before runtime
 - **Flexible**: Variables are only required if the translation contains `{variableName}` placeholders
+- **Safe Editing**: When editing translations with placeholders, the original template is preserved and validated

 Variables are interpolated using the `{variableName}` syntax.
 If a variable is not provided at runtime, the placeholder will remain unchanged in the output.

+**Editing with Variables:**
+When you edit a translation that contains placeholders like `"Welcome, {name}!"`, the inline editor:

+- Shows the original template for editing (not the interpolated version)
+- Validates that all required placeholders are preserved when saving
+- Provides helpful hints about available placeholders
+- Prevents accidental removal of variable placeholders

 ### Configuration Options